List on Bids44 →

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP): A phone might look perfectly fine, but after a factory reset, it asks for the previous owner’s Google account credentials.
-This is Google Factory Reset Protection (FRP).
-ALWAYS insist the seller factory resets the phone in front of you and completes the initial setup process to ensure it doesn’t prompt for their account.
-If they can’t, do not buy it.
+Google Account Lock (FRP): A phone might look perfect, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This is Factory Reset Protection (FRP).
+ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure it’s fully unlocked.
+If they refuse or can’t do it, don’t buy it.

-Fake Battery Health Reading: Some unscrupulous sellers use software to spoof battery health readings, making a degraded battery appear healthy.
+Fake Battery Health Reading: Some sellers use tweaked software to spoof a high battery health percentage.
 The real test is actual usage.
-If a phone showing 90%+ health dies in 3-4 hours of light use, the reading is likely fake.
-Always use an app like AccuBattery for a more reliable check.
+If a phone shows 90%+ battery health but dies rapidly after just 3-4 hours of light use, the reading is fake.
+Use AccuBattery to get a more realistic estimate, and always test the phone for a good hour before committing.

 Seller’s Guide — How to Maximize Your Realme 16 5G Resale